rec2021/manila/README.md

 ## Variables

-`<: expression :>`: This tag will be replaced with the HTML-escaped result of evaluating the expression or variable with the current context.
+`<:expression:>` This tag will be replaced with the HTML-escaped result of evaluating the expression or variable with the current context.

-`<:: expression ::>`: Use two colons instead of one to prevent HTML-escaping of the expression.
+`<::expression::>` Use two colons instead of one to prevent HTML-escaping of the expression.

 ## Includes

-`<: include path/to/file :>`: Includes the content of the named file as part of the current template. `path/to/file` is relative to `views/` unless overwritten during configuration.
+`<: include path/to/file :>` Includes the content of the named file as part of the current template. `path/to/file` is relative to `views/` unless overwritten during configuration.

 ## Blocks